sasindi22/sasindi22/README.md

 ## 📚 Side Interests

 When not coding, I'm likely reading classical literature or exploring philosophical and psychological topics.
-I enjoy thoughtful discussions and debates around history, society, and ethics — but tech always comes first.
+I enjoy thoughtful discussions and debates around history, society, and ethics, but tech always comes first.

 ---